 The first phase of the McIntyre Park rejuvenation was the creation of the Lion’s Walk between the Gillies Lake Promenade and the Rotary Trail in Schumacher.
-This trail provides an ideal walk that loops between Timmins and Schumacher for a distance of 5.5 km or a one-way distance of 2 km.
-The trail incorporates the abandoned ONR railway right-of-way and follows the shores of Little Pearl Lake to in behind the Chamber of Commerce offices.
+This trail connects Timmins and Schumacher for a one-way distance of 2 km.
+The trail incorporates the abandoned ONR railway right-of-way and follows the shores of Little Pearl Lake to the McIntyre Community Centre.
 The trail is rich in history that includes the development of the Porcupine Camp and the many mines associated with it.
 It also features the McIntyre headframe and the rejuvenated McIntyre Park with its picnic areas and historical points of interest.

 The Kiwanis Gardens next to Gillies Lake is the start of the Lion’s Walk before it crosses Highway 655 and heads to the east.
 Almost immediately the trail follows the old Ontario Northland Railway right-of-way, through a rock cut only to emerge on the westerly shore of Little Pearl Lake.
 From here it passes along the north shore of the lake, through the McIntyre Park and in to behind the Chamber of Commerce offices at the Lion’s Gate.
 The trail crosses Hwy 101 E at the lights, continues eastward along the back streets of Schumacher until it arrives at Schumacher Heights and the start of the Rotary Trail.